IBM/openapi-validator/README.md

 #### Specs

 The validator supports two API definition specifications - Swagger 2.0 and OpenAPI 3.0.
-There are some rules in the the validator that only apply to one of the specific specs and some rules that apply to both.
-The configuration structure is organizaed by these "specs".
+The validator will automatically determine which spec a document is written in.
+There are some rules in the the validator that only apply to one of the specs and some rules that apply to both.
+The configuration structure is organized by these "specs".
 The supported specs are described below:

 | Spec     | Description                                                                                                                          |